-You’ve probably devoted hours upon hours of effort to optimizing your website to get your business’s digital presence on the map.
+You’ve probably devoted hours upon hours of effort on b2b web site design and optimizing your website to get your business’s digital presence on the map.
 After all that time and money spent, it simply won’t do your company any good to have visitors leave without taking action or becoming paying customers.

 You can discourage people from reading your content and clicking away by using CTAs to encourage your visitors to take action.

 Calls to action are simple yet effective tools to generate conversions, boost your sales, and ensure that potential customers know exactly what you and your brand offer them.